Salary to Hourly Calculator

 Choosing a good hourly rate

-From the point of an employer the calculation is simple: is it more efficient to hire this person at an XX hourly rate, or do I have better options, including just not doing the job, or hiring a less-qualified, but cheaper employee, or considering automating the work.
+From the point of view of an employer the calculation is simple: is it more efficient to hire this person at an XX hourly rate, or do I have better options, including just not doing the job, or hiring a less-qualified, but cheaper employee, or considering automating the work.
 Sometimes an employer would be willing to hire someone at a rate at which the person doesn't necessarily pay for himself through the work directly performed, if that work is absolutely necessary to allow some other activity to happen, which will bring a return that in turn justifies the salary / hourly rate.

 Before versus after tax income